MAKING THE FUNERAL ARRANGEMENTS

-We will arrange to meet with you to arrange the funeral service and ensure that all the necessary paperwork is completed, collated and sent to the appropriate places.
+We will meet with you to arrange the funeral service and ensure that all the necessary paperwork is completed, collated and sent to the appropriate places.
 This part normally take place after registration.
 If you prefer, we can visit you and your family at home at no extra charge.

 We will contact the Vicar or other Officiant or funeral celebrant on your behalf, make the necessary arrangements with Doctors and hospitals and make all the necessary reservations for the funeral service, initially pay Cemetery fees, Church fees, Minister’s, Officiant’s or non-religious Celebrant’s fees, Doctors fees, for Newspaper notices, organist’s or musicians and any other fees as necessary.

 The person making the arrangements must be the Executor or next of kin if there is no Will, or have the authority of the Executor/or next of kin.
 They will be responsible for all details given and payment of the Funeral.

 There should only be one person giving instructions.

 Items to be considered (but we will discuss these with you) are:

 • Whether the funeral is to be a burial or a cremation?